zkweb-framework/ZKWeb.System.Drawing/README.md

 # Mac support

 I'm a poor man doesn't have a shiny mac book now, so I can't test with macosx, somebody can please tell me.

+# Remark

+To run dotnet on Fedora 24 please see https://github.com/dotnet/cli/issues/2018